 tons of CO2 avoided per year

-The completion of the Oiapoque power plant, which was gradually commissioned since the end of October, enables Voltalia to have its first solar plant in Brazil.
-Announced in January 2017, the construction of the 4 MW solar unit adds to the initial project which combines a thermal unit (12 MW commissioned in December 2015) and a hydropower plant (7.5 MW), the completion of which is expected in 2021.
+The completion of the Oiapoque power plant, which has been gradually commissioned since the end of October 2016, enables Voltalia to have its first solar plant in Brazil.
+Announced in January 2017, the construction of the 4 MW solar unit adds to the initial project, which combines a thermal unit (12 MW commissioned in December 2015) and a hydropower plant (7.5 MW), the completion of which is expected in 2024.

-As a reminder, Voltalia had won in 2014 the tender organized for the isolated site of Oiapoque, a city of 24 000 inhabitants not connected to the national electricity grid.
-Voltalia had then distinguished itself by being the only competitor to offer a hybrid power plant (hydro/thermal mix), thus producing a cleaner and cheaper electricity than the one generated by the diesel generators used by the municipality so far.
+Voltalia won the tender organized for the isolated site of Oiapoque, a city of 24,000 inhabitants not connected to the national electricity grid, in 2014.
+By that time, Voltalia had distinguished itself by being the only competitor to offer a hybrid power plant (hydro/thermal mix), thus producing cleaner and cheaper electricity than that produced by the diesel generators used by the municipality up to that point.

-Associating three sources of energy, including two renewable, this achievement once again highlights Voltalia’s industrial expertise as well as the agility of the teams.
+Combining three sources of energy, including two renewable ones, this achievement once again highlights Voltalia’s industrial expertise and the agility of our teams.

-The production of the solar plant will be sold under the same terms as the 15-year electricity sales contract.
+The solar plant’s production will be sold under the same terms as the 15-year electricity sales contract.
 This solar plant will optimize the existing infrastructure and operating costs of the plant by reducing the use of diesel fuel for electricity generation.
-Voltalia will thus be able to ensure the electricity consumption of the isolated city of Oiapoque thanks to a 90% renewable electricity production.
+Voltalia will thus be able to ensure the electricity consumption of the isolated city of Oiapoque with 90% renewable electricity production.